 The only possible explanation may come through researching actual Gypsy moths and then correlating the species to the characters.
 Per Wikipedia, the female gypsy moth is unable to fly.
 This would then explain why Elizabeth refused to run off with Mike despite her unhappy marriage simply because she could not ‘spread her wings’.
 The adult male moth always dies in July, which would then explain Mike’s death.
 No reason for his demise was needed because his life cycle was ending regardless.
 July is also the time when the moth lays her eggs, which would explain why Joe and Malcolm, who were much younger than Mike, decided to go off on their own separate ways at the end.

-Of course this is all speculative and I still ended up finding more misses than hits and couldn’t help but label it a misfire.
+I ended up finding more misses than hits with this one and can’t help but label it as a misfire.

 My Rating: 4 out of 10